IBM Knowledge Hub

 Pilot Before Full Commitment

-Run a proof of concept with token licensing for a subset of users or non-production environment.
+Run a proof of concept with token licensing for a subset of users or a non-production environment.
 This reveals practical consumption rates and management overhead before a full switch.

 3